Gaizka-gzgr/HOTS-MongoDB-Library/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

+## Copyright

+All icons used in this project belongs to ©2017 BLIZZARD ENTERTAINMENT, INC. This is for test and educational surposes.

 ## Acknowledgments

 * In search of improvement